mnunesvsc/botcpp/README.md

 # Getting Started
 ## Requirements
-In an linux server environment install gnu CGI as instructed on this page https://www.gnu.org/software/cgicc/ Install qemu-system-riscv
+* In an linux server environment install gnu CGI as instructed on this page https://www.gnu.org/software/cgicc/
-(option) Install gdb-multiarch
 ## Build and Run
 Clone this project & enter: git clone ... && cd botcpp
 Build: make